Sanket7994/Globle_Terrorism_Capstone_Project/README.md

 Unit of analysis: Attack

-Variables: >100 variables on location, tactics, perpetrators, targets, and outcomes.
+** Data Variables Used**

+ * *iyear* - Year of incident

+ * *extended* - Duration of incident (less or more than 24 hour)
+ *
+ * *Summary* - A brief narrative summary of the incident, noting the “when, where, who, what, how, and why.”
+ *
+ * *alternative_txt* - This variable identifies the most likely categorization of the incident other than terrorism.
+ *
+ * *country* - This field identifies the country or location where the incident occurred.
+ *
+ * *region* - This field identifies the region in which the incident occurred and divided into 12 categories.
+ *
+ * *city* - This field contains the name of the city, village, or town in which the incident occurred.
+ *
+ * *attacktype1_txt* - This field captures the general method of attack and often reflects the broad class of tactics used.

+ * *success* - This field identifies If the incident was successful or not.
+ *
+ * *suicide* - This variable is coded “Yes” in those cases where there is evidence that the perpetrator did not intend to escape from the attack alive.
+ *
+ * *weaptype1_txt* - This field records the general type of weapon used in the incident.
+ *
+ * *weapsubtype1_txt* - The corresponding weapon sub-types for each primary weapon type.
+ *
+ * *targtype1_txt* - The target/victim type field captures the general type of target/victim.
+ *
+ * *targsubtype1_txt* - The target subtype variable captures the more specific target category.
+ *
+ * *natlty1* - This is the nationality of the target that was attacked.
+ *
+ * *gname* - Terrorist gang name
+ *
+ * *nkill* - Total Number of Fatalities
+ *
+ * *nkillter* - Number of Perpetrator Fatalities
+ *
+ * *nwound* - Total Number of Injured
+ *
+ * *propextent_txt* - Property Damage Type (Minor, Major, Catastrophic, Unknown)
+ *
+ * *Ishostkid* - This field records whether or not the victims were taken hostage
+ *
+ * *ransom* - This field records whether or not the attacker demanded ransom money or not
+ *
+ * *ransomamt* – ransom money demanded
+ *
+ * *ransompaid* – ransom money given
+ *
+ * *hostkidoutcome_txt* – This field captures the eventual fate of hostages and kidnap victims.

 Access this link to know detail of columns: https://start.umd.edu/gtd/downloads/Codebook.pdf

 **☆ HIGHLIGHTS:**

-Overview of the whole world
+ * Overview of the whole world

-Know terrorist trends and regional differences
+ * Know terrorist trends and regional differences

-Be able to answer the big question posed in the end
+ * Be able to answer the big question posed in the end

 **☆ CHALLENGE:**

-Understand the meaning of the columns.
+ * Understand the meaning of the columns.

-Find the right chart to show the change of trends across each region.
+ * Find the right chart to show the change of trends across each region.

-Thinking about big question for analysis
+ * Thinking about big question for analysis

-Find an approach to analyze and answer the big question.
+ * Find an approach to analyze and answer the big question.

-Some difficulties in coding, drawing maps.
+ * Some difficulties in coding, drawing maps.